chrisjm/obdb-etl/README.md

 python extract/load_raw_data.py
 ```

-This downloads the latest breweries data and loads it into `data/obdb.duckdb` as the `raw_breweries` table.
+This downloads the latest breweries data and loads it into `data/obdb.duckdb` as the `raw_obdb_breweries` table.

 ### 2. Transform with dbt